Key Investment Facts

 About Great Clips

 This opportunity is designed for individuals with a minimum net worth of $250,000 and at least $100,000 in liquid capital.
-The model particularly suits semi-absentee operators who want to manage a business while maintaining a full-time career elsewhere.
-Ideal candidates possess strong people management skills and a background in business operations rather than cosmetology.
+The model particularly suits semi-absentee operators who want to manage a business while maintaining a full-time career or other interests.
+Ideal candidates possess strong people management skills and a focus on customer service rather than technical hair-cutting expertise.
 It is a viable path for both first-time owners looking for a proven system and experienced franchisees seeking to diversify their portfolios.
-However, prospective owners should be aware of risks such as high labor turnover in the service industry and the ongoing challenge of recruiting skilled stylists in a competitive labor market.
+However, prospective owners must watch out for intense competition in the value salon space and the ongoing challenge of recruiting and retaining skilled stylists in a tight labor market.

 Training Program: 2 weeks of initial training included.